SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadDocumentation.md

 If you don't want to write up a new ACE but still want to see the media upload in action, be sure to explore [this tutorial](./MediaUploadPropertyPane.md) which allows you to explore this through the property pane.

 > [!NOTE]
-> The media upload action can be added on the card view, buttons of the card view, or inside the quick view itself.
+> The media upload action can be added on the Card View, buttons of the Card View, or inside the Quick View itself.

 ## Availability of media upload action